 Price, per person

-Rail travel from London to Paris (standard premier) on Eurostar and 2 TGV journeys within France; flight Marseille to London with British Airways (aircraft: Boeing 737); travel by private coach for other journeys; hotel accommodation as specified below; breakfasts and 6 dinners with wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Rail travel from London to Paris (Standard Premier) on Eurostar and 2 TGV journeys (first class) within France; flight Marseille to London with British Airways (aircraft: Airbus 319); travel by private coach for other journeys; hotel accommodation as specified below; breakfasts and 6 dinners with wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Hotel Édouard 7, Paris: comfortable 4-star hotel, five minutes on foot from the Opéra Garnier.
-Hotel de Paris, Besançon: a 3-star hotel in the historic centre.
-Hotel Carlton, Lyon: a boutique 4-star hotel, well-situated on the Presqu’île.
-Hotel la Résidence du Vieux-Port, Marseille: a 4-star hotel in a 1950s building overlooking the harbour.
+Hotel de Paris, Besançon: 3-star hotel in the historic centre.
+Hotel Carlton, Lyon: boutique 4-star hotel, well-situated on the Presqu’île.
+Hotel la Résidence du Vieux-Port, Marseille: 4-star hotel in a 1950s building overlooking the harbour.
 Bright, modernist décor.
+Single rooms throughout are doubles for sole use.

 This is a tiring tour with a lot of travel and several hotel changes.
 There is also quite a lot of walking within the cities visited.
 For the train journeys you will need to be able to carry your luggage on and off the train and within the stations.
 Average distance by coach per day: 38 miles.